manucorporat/OBME/README.md

 ##What is memory cheating by scanning?

-Well, it's a cheating method that access to the RAM of your app/game searching patterns.
+Well, it's a cheating method that access to the physical memory of an app/game searching patterns.
 Common cheating tools like this are able to find Int8, Int16, Int32 and Float32 types easily and modify them.

-***IDEA: Modify the variable that stores the gameplay's score.***
+####IDEA: Modify the variable that stores the gameplay's score.

 1. If in t=0, the score is 50, the cheater will search that value in the game's RAM.
 2. Surely there are thousand of variables with that value, so he comes back to the game and change the score to 75 (for example, he kills a new buddy)